-All stories below written by Sarah Albom at age 15/16, while living in Argentina.
+All stories below were written by Sarah Albom at age 15/16 while living in Argentina as an exchange student.

-Living in Argentina – at 1 week – ‘my adventure begins’
+Living in Argentina – at one week – ‘my adventure begins’

 It’s been a week since I arrived in Argentina, and in that time I’ve eaten at least 10 Bon O Bons, an Argentinian sweet with a chocolate-coated outside and a filling that reminds me of cream or peanut butter.
 They’re definitely my new favourite food.